seankelliher/highline-animation/README.md

 ## Installation and Setup Instructions

 This is a static component.
-All you need is a web browser.
+Simply open the `index.html` file in your browser.

 ## Reflection